Diversity Promotion

 Corporate Pension Plan

 To help support employees after their retirement, we offer a defined-benefit Corporate Pension Plan.
-This complements their state pension provided under Japan's welfare pension insurance scheme.
-We also introduced a defined contribution pension scheme aimed at broadening employees' post-retirement options.
+This complements the state pension provided under Japan's welfare pension insurance scheme.
+We have also introduced a defined contribution pension scheme aimed at broadening employees’ post-retirement options.